16 Free Thanksgiving Math Activities for Preschoolers with 12 Worksheets

 Pumpkin Pie Fraction Activity on Thanksgiving Day

-Provide your kids with a variety of pie parts that are all different, and ask them to make each pie.
+Provide a worksheet of a variety of pie parts that are all different, and make each pie.

-After that, he shifts his clothespin by that many numbers on the number line.
-Then it’s my turn to roll the die and move my turkey along the number line.
+After that, shift the clothespin by that many numbers on the number line.
+Then it’s your turn to roll the die and move my turkey along the number line.

 This continues until one of us is the first to reach the end of the number line.

-This kind of activity is fun for students, and we can easily make a harder problem into an easier one.
-For this activity, we need the turkey.
+This kind of worksheet can easily make a harder problem into an easier one.

 The answer is written in the middle part of the turkey’s body, and the addition equation is written in the feathers.
-The students will find the correct equation and stick the feather to the correct answer.
+Find the correct equation and stick the feather to the correct answer.

-Who doesn’t love subtraction games?
-In this method, children do some fun with turkey subtraction games.
+In this method, do some fun with turkey subtraction games.

 Thanksgiving Riddles